 - Bronte Baths in Bronte

-- South Cronulla Beach Pool, Shelley Beach Pool, and Oak Park Pool in Cronulla
+- South Cronulla Beach Pool (as shown in cover photo), Shelley Beach Pool, and Oak Park Pool in Cronulla

 - Mahon Pool in Maroubra

 - Fairy Bower Pool and Queenscliff Pool in Manly

 - North Curl Curl Rock Pool and South Curl Curl Rock Pool in Curl Curl